uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 ZStacks allow you to stack views on top of each other in a pile (stacking up in the z-direction).
 The first view listed will be at the bottom of the pile, and the last view will be on top of the pile.
 For example,
 ```
 ZStack {
-  Image("DecadentFrenchToast")
+  Image("ShirokumaAndTea")
-  Text("I really really really love French toast")
+  Text("Hi, my name is Shirokuma, and I like hot tea.")
 }
 ```
-This ZStack will output the text "I really really really love French toast" layered on top of the image "DecadentFrenchToast".
+This ZStack will output the text "Hi, my name is Shirokuma, and I like hot tea." layered on top of the image "ShirokumaAndTea".

 Ok.
 We have aligned our views, but they're so oddly scrunched up on screen.
 How can we fix this? **Spacers**.